Casimir the Great Park: History

 In 1938, 69 species of trees and shrubs were growing in the park, many dating back to 17th and 18th century.
-The largest specimens were, among others, several English oaks with trunk circonference 390 to 400 cm and 50 giant Scots elm specimens.
+The largest specimens were, among others, several pedunculate oaks with trunk circonference 390 to 400 cm and 50 giant wych elm specimens.

-At this time, many species were growing in the park, including park include: elms, sessile oaks, pyramidal English oaks, ailanthi, horse-chestnuts, sugar maples, maple trees, birches, Siberian peashrubs, purple hazels, purple European beeches, Kentucky coffeetrees, grandiflora hortensias, kerrias, magnolias, American sycamores, peony bushes, black locusts, robinias, snowberry bushes, large-leaved lindens, small-leaved lindens, yews, pines, black pines, Caucasian walnuts, cypresses, London planetrees and other trees and shrubs.
+At this time, many species were growing in the park, including park include: elms, sessile oaks, pyramidal English oaks, ailanthi, horse-chestnuts, sugar maples, maple trees, birches, Siberian peashrubs, purple hazels, purple European beeches, Kentucky coffeetrees, grandiflora hortensias, kerrias, magnolias, American sycamores, peony bushes, black locusts, robinias, snowberry bushes, large-leaved limes, small-leaved limes, yews, pines, black pines, Caucasian walnuts, baldcypresses, London planes and other trees and shrubs.

 During the German occupation, a lot of trees were cut down to build shelters, mainly during 1944.
 Generally speaking, trees of the park have been destroyed by war artillery.
 In January 1943 Nazis looted the fountain "The Deluge" for war purposes.

 In 1946, to celebrate the 600th anniversary of Bydgoszcz an exhibition about Pomeranian Industry, Craft and Trade was held in the park and in the three schools located at Konarski Street.
 The exhibition, convened from 14 July to 15 September, housed 1085 exhibitors, and was visited by 120000 people during the first three weeks.

 A temporary outdoor amphitheatre had been set up for the occasion.
 The latter was replaced by permanent one, built in 1956 in the nearby Wincenty Witos Park.

 In the 1990s and the beginning of 21st century, the park Casimir the Great has undergone a restoration, culminating by the reconstruction of fountain "The Deluge" to its original shape in 2014.